 - The Organizing Committee is under no obligation to individual team sponsors and may refuse commercial representation on the festival site and the on water venue.

 The races will be held in Bell Park, on Ramsey Lake and at the Grace Hartman Amphitheater and adjacent beach areas.

 - The official race course is 500 meters long with lane widths of 10 meters.

-- Each lane is marked with coloured buoys spaced at 50m intervals.
+- Each lane is marked with colored buoys spaced at 50m intervals.

-- Teams will enter their boats at the docks located at the main beach and paddle to the start near the amphitheater and finish at main beach.
+- Teams will enter their boats at the marshalling docks and paddle to the start near the main beach and finish at the amphitheater.

 The standard penalties (seconds deducted from the team’s time) shall apply in the following circumstances,

 - False Start – 2 to 5 seconds

 - Ahead of the Start Line – Add 1 second per seat ahead of the drummer

 - Late arrival to the Start Line – Add 5 seconds